Drake

 $80M

-Drake's $250M empire is built on real estate compounding; Travis Scott's $80M is built on viral moments—one is wealth, the other is a highlight reel.
+Drake's $250M empire is built on real estate that sleeps while he tours; Travis Scott's $80M is built on moments that go viral—one plays the long game, the other plays the algorithm.

 Drake's Revenue